The Complete School Exit System for England — From Letter to LA Response

 Why Not Just Use the Free Resources?

 You can.
 Educational Freedom has a deregistration page.
-The DfE publishes statutory guidance online.
-Mumsnet and Facebook groups have hundreds of threads from parents who've been through the process.
-Here's what actually happens when you try to assemble a deregistration strategy from free sources:
+The DfE publishes statutory guidance.
+Mumsnet and Facebook groups have hundreds of threads from parents who've done it.
+Here's what actually happens when you try to build a deregistration strategy from these sources:

-The free sites give you the opening move.
-The Blueprint gives you the entire playbook — including the counter-moves for when the school doesn't cooperate.
+Free resources give you the opening move.
+The School Exit System gives you the entire sequence — including the counter-moves for when the school doesn't cooperate.

 — Less Than One Hour of a Family Solicitor

 A family law solicitor charges upwards of £200 per hour.
 An Education Otherwise membership costs £17 per year.
-A single School Attendance Order can result in fines and court proceedings that consume months of your time and thousands of pounds.
-The Blueprint costs less than two coffees — and it gives you the exact legal templates, pushback scripts, and CNIS compliance guidance that would take a solicitor an hour to draft from scratch.
+A single School Attendance Order can result in a £2,500 fine, court proceedings, and months of your time.
+The Blueprint costs less than two coffees — and it gives you the complete School Exit System that would take a solicitor an hour to draft from scratch.

-Your download includes the complete Blueprint PDF with deregistration letter templates for both mainstream and special schools, headteacher pushback scripts, the 2026 CNIS Register Compliance Matrix, the EHCP exit guide, the first-30-days de-escalation protocol, and the re-enrolment protection plan.
-Plus the England Homeschool Quick-Start Checklist — a one-page summary of your legal rights, the most common illegal demands schools make, and the single most important paragraph to include in your deregistration letter.
+Your download includes the complete Blueprint PDF — four deregistration letter templates (mainstream and special school), headteacher pushback scripts, the 2026 CNIS Register Compliance Matrix, the EHCP exit guide, the first-30-days de-escalation protocol, and the re-enrolment protection plan.
+Plus the England Homeschool Quick-Start Checklist — a one-page summary of your legal rights, the most common illegal demands schools make, and the single most important word that must appear in your deregistration letter.
 Instant download, no account required.

 30-day money-back guarantee.
 If the Blueprint doesn't give you the confidence and legal clarity to execute your deregistration, email us and we'll refund you.
 No questions asked.